 If you want different people to perform different types of edit operations, a single hosted feature layer isn't enough.
 To meet this need, create a hosted feature layer view from the hosted feature layer, enable different editing options on the view, and share the view with the appropriate set of people.
 You can create up to 20 views per hosted feature layer to meet different editing requirements.

-If most of your editors will perform the same types of edits but you need several people to have full editing control (add, update, and delete), the organization administrator can create a special type of group whose members have full editing control of all hosted feature layers that are shared with the group.
+If most of your editors will perform the same types of edits but you need several people to have full editing control (add, update, and delete), the organization administrator can create a shared update group whose members have full editing control of all hosted feature layers that are shared with the group.
 Although this group option still exists, it is part of a workflow that has effectively been replaced by creating a view.
 Use of a view is preferable, as it provides more control over who can edit a specific layer, whereas members of groups with full editing capabilities have full editing privileges on all hosted feature layers to which they have access.

 What if you want some people to edit but not others?